KDE/digikam-doc/README.md

 ## Convert EPUB to PDF

-Sphinx allows to generate PDF using Latex engine in background, but it converter as several limitations, as the non support of WEBP and GIF formats used for screenshots and screencast.
+Sphinx allows to generate PDF using Latex engine in background, but thid converter as several limitations, as the non support of WEBP and GIF formats used for screenshots and screencast.

 An alternative is to install [Calibre](https://calibre-ebook.com/) and to convert the EPUB target to PDF like this: